buttleofx/ButtleOFX/README.md

 ### Release

+`Docker 1.11.1` minimum is required.
+[See docker install procedure](https://docs.docker.com/engine/installation/linux/).

-To run the application, you just need to execute these docker commands
+To run the application, you just need to execute these docker commands:

 ```bash
 docker pull buttleofx/buttleofx